dhmit/gender_novels/tutorials/unboxing.md

 # Unboxing
-This document will walk you through the process of installing all of the necessary tools to start working on the Gender in the 19th Century Novel project.
+This document will walk you through the process of installing all of the necessary tools to start working on the "Gender in the 19th Century Novel" project.

+It covers how to install and configure both your Python environment as well as git and Github.

-First off, please note that we only support Mac and Windows computers.
+Please note: We only support Mac and Windows computers.
+(@ Myke: Are students discouraged but allowed to use Linux as long as they figure things out by themselves or are is Linux not allowed?

 ## Setting Up the Git Repository